Fab2bprog/Xojo_MiniFact/README.md

 The software is delivered as is, with its bug.
 We can consider it as a demo how to access database sqlite.

-To run Minifact ( it's in french) at the beginning:
+To run Minifact ( it's in french) at the beginning click on the menu:
-Fichier->Ouvrir
+Fichier->Ouvrir Fichier
 And Select database.rsd
 There is no password.